robotraconteur/robotraconteur/README.md

 ## Building

-The software is tested using Travis CI continuous integration.
-See travis.yml for more information.
+The software is tested using GitHub Actions continuous integration.
+See .github/workflows/main.yml for more information.

 ### Windows